vaadin/vaadin-gradle-plugin/README.md

 # Vaadin Gradle Plugin

-This is an experimental version of the official Vaadin Gradle Plugin for Vaadin 14 and newer.
+This is an experimental version of the official Vaadin Gradle Plugin for Vaadin 14 (Vaadin 15 is not supported at the moment, please see [#50](https://github.com/vaadin/vaadin-gradle-plugin/issues/50) for more details).
 The implementation is now mostly based on the similar Maven plugin.
 Compared to Maven plugin, there are the following limitations:

 * Vaadin 14 Compatibility mode is not supported